urbobe/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R, script that performs the steps descibed in the project.

-final_tidy_data_set.txt, output from from the script
+final_tidy_data_set.txt, output from from the script.